What Not to Test (for Cyber-Physical Systems)

 \subsubsection{Binary vs Continuous Domination}

 In the following, all the algorithms use {\em binary domination} except for {\LESS} that uses {\em continuous domination}.

-{\em Binary domination} decides one individual is better than another if it is better on at least one goal and worse on none.
-Numerous studies~\cite{Zitzler2004,sayyad2013value,Wagner07} warn that binary domination is hard to distinguish candidates once the number of goals grows to three or more.
+{\em Binary domination} say one individual is better than another if it is better on at least one goal and worse on none.
+Many studies~\cite{Zitzler2004,sayyad2013value,Wagner07} warn that binary domination struggles to distinguish candidates for three or more goals.

 For many-goal problems, Zilter's {\em continuous domination} predicate~\cite{Zitzler2004} is useful~\cite{Zitzler2004,sayyad2013value,Wagner07}.
-Continuous domination judges the domination status of pair of individuals by running a ``what-if'' query which checks the situation when we jump from one individual to another, and back again.
-Specifically: \begin{itemize} \item For the forward jump, we compute $s_1=-\sum_i e^{w_i * (a_i-b_i)/n}$. \item For the reverse jump we compute $s_2=-\sum_i e^{w_i * (b_i-a_i)/n}$. \end{itemize} where $a_i$ and $b_i$ are the values on the same index from two individuals, $n$ is the number of goals (in our case $n=5$), and $w_i$ is the weight \{-1,1\} if we are minimization or maximizing the goal $i$ correspondingly.
+Continuous domination judges the domination status of pair of individuals by running a ``what-if'' query which checks the situation when we jump from one sample to another, and back again.
+Specifically: \begin{itemize} \item For the forward jump, we compute \\ $s_1 = -\sum_i e^{w_i * (a_i-b_i)/n}$. \item For the reverse jump we compute \\ $s_2 = -\sum_i e^{w_i * (b_i-a_i)/n}$. \end{itemize} where $a_i$ and $b_i$ are the values on the same index from two individuals, $n$ is the number of goals (in our case $n=5$), and $w_i$ is the weight \{-1,1\} if we are minimizing or maximizing the goal $i$ correspondingly.
 According to Zitler~\cite{Zitzler2004}, one example is preferred to another if we lost the least jumping to it; i.e. $s_1<s_2$.

 Specifically, in this work, we use this predicate to select better goal sets that (a) {\bf minimize} test execution time, (b) {\bf maximize} discontinuity score, (c) {\bf maximize} instability score, (d) {\bf maximize} growth to infinity score, and (e) {\bf maximize} output minimum \& maximum difference.